artefactory/redisventures-hackunamadata/browser_extension/README.md

 1. Download the latest version of the extension from [here](https://github.com/artefactory/redisventures-hackunamadata).
 2. Go to `chrome://extensions/` in your browser.
-3. Click on `Load unpacked` and select the folder where you downloaded the extension.
+3. Click on `Load unpacked` and select the folder `redisventures-hackunamadata/browser_extension` where you downloaded the repository.

 ### Configuration